actoron/jadex/docs/tutorials/bdiv3/04 Using Beliefs.md

 # Exercise C4 - Getter/Setter Belief without Field

-This lecture will show that you can use also a getter/setter belief without an underlying field representation.Â Â
+This lecture will show that you can use also a getter/setter belief without an underlying field representation.

 - Copy the clock agent from the last lecture and remove the time field.
 - Modify the getter method to just return the current time via ```System.currentTimeMillis()```.